jhsu802701/rubyonracetracks/rails_from_scratch.md

 ### What other core elements do you include?
 * There is a 1-step-build script.
 After you git clone a Rails app in a fresh Rails development environment, you should be able to set up the app and get all of the tests to pass simply by running this script.
 This provides assurance that everything works as expected.
 * There are scripts for other basic tasks, such as starting the local server, making sure you are ready to git add and git commit, entering your credentials, testing the quality of your source code, and deploying your app to Heroku.
-* By default, SSL is be used in the production environment for better security.
+* By default, SSL is used in the production environment for better security.
-* By default, Puma is be used instead of WEBrick in in the production environment for better capacity.
+* By default, Puma is used instead of WEBrick in in the production environment for better capacity.
 * There are safeguards to prevent the accidental deletion or alteration of the database in the production environment.
 * The test suite is enabled, and the command needed to rerun failed tests is be provided in the test output.
 * Capybara is used to provide better integration tests that better simulate what happens at the web browser level.